uber-go/fx/README.md

 Due to Python's threading model, this was required.

-In the Go service, we can have a simpler model where we create a single binary, but turn it's modules on and off based on roles which are specified via the commmand line.
+In the Go service, we can have a simpler model where we create a single binary, but turn its modules on and off based on roles which are specified via the commmand line.

 For example, imagine we wanted a "worker" and a "service" role that handled